-- 13. (c): In mammals, the presence of a Y chromosome is required for the development of a male sex phenotype.
-Y chromosome is required for maleness, moreover, the presence of a single Y chromosome is sufficient even in the presence of several X chromosomes (e.g., XXXY). - 14. (a): Appearance of newer forms of organisms from pre- existing organisms through modification is called evolution.
+- 13. When male produces two types of gametes, i.e., 50% with X and 50% with Y, it is called male heterogamy.
+It is shown by human beings, Drosophila, etc. - 14. (c) : In mammals, the presence of a Y chromosome is required for the development of a male sex phenotype.
+Y chromosome is required for maleness, moreover, the presence of a single Y chromosome is sufficient even in the presence of several X chromosomes (e.g., XXXY). - 15. (a) : Appearance of newer forms of organisms from pre- existing organisms through modification is called evolution.
 New organisms did not develop suddenly.
-They were produced by modification of the older forms through mutation, long term adaptation, speciation and natural selection. - 15.
-Basic features of inheritance are: - (i) Characters are controlled by genes and each gene controls one character. - (ii) Chromosomes are gene bearers and genes are basic unit of heredity. - (iii) One form of allele may be dominant on other, i.e., genes are allelic in nature. - (iv) The two forms of alleles, separate at the time of gamete formation, i.e., they do not mix with each other. - (v) Two allelic forms of a gene are brought together in zygote. - 16.
-Differences between somatogenic and blastogenic variations are :
+They were produced by modification of the older forms through mutation, long term adaptation, speciation and natural selection.